MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch4.md

 ### Adding Bounding Boxes
 Bounding boxes make it easier and more intuitive to manipulate objects with one hand for both direct manipulation (near interaction) and ray-based manipulation (far interaction.)
 Bounding boxes offer "handles" that can be grabbed for scaling and rotating objects along specific axes.
->Note: Before you can add a bounding box to an object you first need to have a collider on the object (e.g., a box collider.)
+>Note: Before you can add a bounding box to an object you first need to have a collider on the object (e.g., a box collider.) - TODO - say that we covered this above, provide brief instructions.
+>
+>TODO: change earth core so that users don't have to deal with node_id30 (may already be fixed with RC1)

 1. Add a box collider to the earth core object, if one does not already exist.
 In the case of the earth core, we will need to add the box collider to the "node_id30" object underneath the earth core, as shown in the image below. select node_id30 and in the object's inspector tab, click “add component” and search for “box collider.”